ilneill/DFG-ArdAD9833/README.md

 ### P3 Sketch
 **_FreqGenADMCP-P3.ino_**

+Update 1: The DollaTek AD9833 and MCP41010 module with up to 1.0MHz square and 12.5MHz sine waves.

+_This update was completed after the YouTube video was made._
+### P4 Sketch
+**_FreqGenADMCP-P4.ino_**

-Updated: The DollaTek AD9833 and MCP41010 module with up to 1.0MHz square and 12.5MHz sine wave support.
+Update 2: The DollaTek AD9833 and MCP41010 module with up to 1.0MHz square and triangle waves, and 12.5MHz sine waves.

 _This update was completed after the YouTube video was made._